-The May 2017 release of the Dynatrace Portal introduced two new metrics, UX Time and Network Time.
+The May 2017 release of the Synthetic Classic Portal introduced two new metrics, UX Time and Network Time.
 Currently, the new metrics are available only in the Test details page and the Waterfall page.
 For details of the new metrics, see UX Time and Network Time metrics in the documentation.

 In future releases, Network Time and UX Time will replace the Response Time metric in interactive charts, alerts, and custom dashboards, and reporting of Response Time will be discontinued.

 As new metrics are added to the Dynatrace Synthetic Classic platform and collection and visualization of W3C metrics are improved, classic metrics will be superseded by the new metrics that better represent responsiveness in new web technology.